rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 As far as user_input() goes, we have for the most part finished the direction_sort function.
 The user_input fucntion might also work best as a class.
 Putting the direction_sort() function into the class as a callable method might be a good way of handling the input parsing.

 I haven't been giving the project as much attention as I'd like to.
 100 Days of Code is no joke.
 Though we're going to see it through.
 I often get lost in my own code and unsure where to keep progressing to get the prototype done.
 But it'll come in time.

+### Day 30: March 14th, 2022
+##### Code Review & Function Integration

+**Today's Progress:**
+1. Reviewing Code
+2. Working on integrating direction_sort() into user_input()

+**Thoughts:**
+Tried making chapter_01 into a class, but i'm unsure how it's going to work.
+I was thinking you could have different funtions within the class that would be rooms.
+But the problem is the initialize method will always be called each time the class is called.
+And if I have the oxygen puzzle in there, it will get called multiple times, which shouldn't happen.
+I'm not sure what to do.

+Spent quite a bit more time on the program today than I normally do.
+I've noticed 1 hour isn't always enough time to really get into the meat of the problems.
+I might switch to doing 2 hours a day on the weekends to cover some of the harder problems more effecitvely.

+I'm a bit bummed out that I don't have the prototype finished yet.
+I was expecting i'd be pretty close by day 30.
+But no. On our current rate of progress, we're aiming to have the prototype complete by day 100.
+Which is fine.
+Once I have the major commands writen for allowing the player to move around the world, writing the story and puzzles will go faster.

+There are some functions like save_game() and interactable commands such as examine that need to be figured out.
+There are a large number of intereactable commands to create.
+But I will likely be adding them as we build the puzzles.

+Realistically, if I want to finish this game and see it to the full end which I would expect would be roughly around 10 chapters | 100 puzzles, it will be a year.
+It could be longer depending on how in-depth we go.
+I really want to finish this project though.
+We're doing good.
+Get stuck occasionally, but I just want to get this completed.
+We might just end up doing 365 Days of code instead of just 100 lol.

+I'm buying myself a nice scotch after I finish this project.